Copyright © 1995 Greg Reddick. All Rights Reserved.

 Greg Reddick is the President of Gregory Reddick & Associates, a consulting company specializing in software development in Microsoft Access, VB, and C/C++.
 He worked for four years on the Access development team at Microsoft.
 He's a coauthor of the Microsoft Access 95 Developer's Handbook, published by Sybex.

 Copyright © 1995 Greg Reddick.
-You may freely distribute this document.
+You can freely distribute this document.

 Oracle Naming convention

 Q189220 - Microsoft support for spaces in fieldnames

 SQL formatting convention - Philip Greenspun

 Standard ISO-11179 - Rules for defining data elements